Run tSQLt tests

 testFinancialApp.test that ConvertCurrency converts using given conversion rate).

-To learn more about settings of the tSQLt Test configuration type, refer to tSQLt Test.
+For more information about settings of the tSQLt Test configuration type, refer to tSQLt Test.

 Run tests from the editor